dshills/goauto/README.md

 }
 ```

 Your tasks are expected to update Target and Buf and to use Tout and Terr for output.
 For example a task that renames a file would set Target equal to the new file name.
 If your task has output useful to another task then reset the Buf and write it.
 User messages or error text can be written to Tout and Terr.

-Src will be set to the Target, if set, of the last run task in the Workflow or if it's the first task will be set to the file matched by the Workflow.
+As the Workflow executes each task the TaskInfo.Src will be set to the TaskInfo.Target of the last run task.
+For the first task in a Workflow TaskInfo.Src is set to the filename matched by the Workflow.

+By using TaskInfo.Buf and TaskInfo.Target a Workflow creates a flow similar to a using a Unix pipe |

 #### Task Building
 The real power comes from building custom tasks.
 This can be done using the NewTask generator or by writing a Tasker compliant interface.
 Here are examples of both for calling the cat shell command.